Ocelot-Social-Community/ocelot.social/docs/en/contribute/README.md

 #### Other ways to get involved

 Many networks are participatory networks and are grateful for your help – perhaps as a moderator?
-For more information, visit the operator's website or contact them.
+For more information, visit the operator’s website or contact them.

 ### Operate your own network